What we know about missing Houston woman's alleged killer

 HOUSTON, Texas (KTRK) --A man charged in the murder of a missing Houston woman is no stranger to law enforcement.

-Jeffrey Andre McDonald, 46, is wanted by authorities in the death of Rebecca Suhrheinrich.
+Authorities arrested Jeffrey Andre McDonald, 46, in the death of Rebecca Suhrheinrich.

 The 58-year-old woman's apartment was found ransacked on Monday night after she disappeared on July 27.